10 Ways All of These Shortages and Price Hikes Are Saving Me Money

 3. Chickens Coming Home to Roost

-Furthermore, with egg prices fast catching up with that of meat, what did our humble poster do?
+Furthermore, with volatile egg prices sometimes catching up with meat, what did our humble person do?
 They build chicken coups in their yard and no longer pay for eggs.

 4. Cut Out The Driving if You Can